 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments that replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
-IFRS 9 brings together all three aspects of the accounting for the financial instruments project: classification and measurement; impairment; and hedge accounting.
+IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-Except for hedge accounting, retrospective application is required, but providing comparative information is not compulsory.
+Except for hedge accounting, retrospective application is required but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.

-The Group plans to adopt the new standard on the required effective date.
-During 2016, the Group has performed a high-level impact assessment of all three aspects of IFRS 9.
-This preliminary assessment is based on currently available information and may be subject to changes arising from further detailed analyses or additional reasonable and supportable information being made available to the Group in the future.
+The Group plans to adopt the new standard on the required effective date and will not restate comparative information.
+During 2017, the Group has performed a detailed impact assessment of all three aspects of IFRS 9.
+This assessment is based on currently available information and may be subject to changes arising from further reasonable and supportable information being made available to the Group in 2018 when the Group will adopt IFRS 9.
+Overall, the Group expects no significant impact on its statement of financial position and equity.
+The Group has assessed the impact of IFRS 9 to the Group's consolidated financial statements as follows: